Panjdeh incident: Build-up

 On 8 November, Lumsden arrived at Serakhs with 250 Sepoys and 200 Bengal Lancers, having crossed little-known country in Baluchistan.
 Komarov avoided meeting him, claiming he was "occupied with other affairs."
 In mid-November, Komarov made a move up the Murghab toward Panjdeh and more Afghan troops were shifted up to counter this.
 The Russians built an advanced post at Sanduk Kuchan (Sandykgachy?) on the Murghab.
-Alikhanov went to parley with the Ak Tepe commander but was driven away with threats.
+The first commander of Merv District (uezd), Cossack Major Maksud Alikhanov went to parley with the Ak Tepe commander but was driven away with threats.
 The Afghans then sent a detachment to occupy Sary Yazy 10 mi south of the Russian outpost.